 Think of it this way, let’s say you are going to remodel your kitchen, which of the following would you do first?

-- Shoot an email to a friend who just did her kitchen that she was extremely happy with and ask her who she used.
+C. Shoot an email to a friend who just did her kitchen that she was extremely happy with and ask her who she used.

 - Optimize your LinkedIn profile.
 Optimize for the job you want and the one you have.

 - Connect with people on LinkedIn.
-Think past bosses and subordinates, supply chain contacts, recruiters and anyone you meet out and about.
+Think past bosses and subordinates, supply chain contacts, recruiters, and anyone you meet out and about.

-Also, get involved with causes you care about.
+The holidays offer the opportunity to get involved with causes you care about.
 You will meet others with similar passions.
 Those with similar passions will go above and beyond the call of social duty to network on your behalf.
 You never know who you will meet.

 No Replies to "Why December is the Biggest Month for Your Career"